 Currently, only Penn faculty, staff and students can receive UPennAlerts via personal electronic devices.

-For more information, contact the Division of Public Safety, Office of the Vice President at (215) 898-7515.
+For more information, contact the Division of Public Safety, Office of the Vice President at or (215) 898-7515.

 Penn will not verify the accuracy of the contact information you enter.
 Please check and edit your information as necessary to ensure that the University’s records are accurate and up to date.

 YES: You can adjust your contact information anytime by logging into either Penn InTouch (students) or U@Penn (faculty/staff) using your PennKey and changing the settings.
-This information will automatically be uploaded to MIR3™'s software application within one hour of submission.

 Since the UPennAlert system will be used to notify you in an emergency situation, we strongly recommend that you provide contact information for YOU, the subscriber, such as your cell phone number.

-For Students ONLY via Penn InTouch:
+For Students ONLY via Path@Penn:

 We strongly recommend that you include a phone number for a parent/legal guardian in the available field.